-Eligibility for Section 8
+Learn About Requirements for Section 8

-What is Section 8 housing’s income eligibility?
-Section 8 eligibility for earnings is governed by a sliding scale.The scale takes into account the size of an applicant’s family unit and the household’s adjusted annual gross income.
-Local public housing agencies complete income assesses on behalf of HUD and in accordance with federally determined standards.
-When petitioning households apply for Section 8, they must furnish information about their earnings.
-To verify an applicant’s Section 8 eligibility, the PHA compares the adjusted household income to the median income in the county, metropolitan area or other defined territory where the applicant lives or wishes to live.
-Generally, income eligibility limits are at approximately less than a percentage of the median earnings in an applicant’s area.
-A portion of annual HUD funds for Section 8 vouchers are set aside for applicants and recipients with annual adjusted household incomes that are less than a third of their area’s median income.
-Median income limit requirements for Section 8 are determined by HUD and updated annually.
+Section 8 eligibility is based on earnings, and the requirements are set by a sliding scale.The scale takes into account the size of your family unit and the adjusted annual gross income of the household.
+Local public housing agencies complete income assessments on behalf of HUD by following federally determined standards.
+When you apply for Section 8, you need to share information about your household’s earnings.
+To verify your Section 8 eligibility, the PHA compares your household’s adjusted income to the median income in the county, metropolitan area or territory where you live or want to live.
+Generally, income eligibility limits are less than a percentage of the median earnings in the area you live.
+A portion of annual HUD funds for Section 8 vouchers are set aside for applicants and beneficiaries that have less household incomes than a third of their area’s median income.
+Median income limit requirements for Section 8 are set by HUD and updated every year.

-Other Eligibility Factors for Section 8 Assistance
+Learn About Other Factors for Section 8 Assistance

 To qualify for Section 8 housing assistance, you must be eligible under HUD standards by age, disability status or income.
 However, if you are not a U.S. citizen or eligible non-citizen, you will not be considered eligible, regardless of any other factors.
 You also need to choose suitable housing that passes the PHA inspection.